hacf-fr/hassRenaultZE/CONFIGURE.md

 Please note that the service `renault.ac_stop` does not provide errors, but appears to have no effect on some models.
 Following MyRenaultApp documentation, HVAC is started between 5 and 50 min.

-This is an example script to start HVAC for Zoe50 :
+This is an example script to start HVAC :
 ```yaml
 # Scripts
 script: